-Sanitising our make-up is something we should consider a part of our beauty and skincare routines, and it’s simpler than you might think.
+Sanitising your make-up is something you should consider as part of your beauty and skincare routine, and it’s simpler than you might think.

 How to avoid contamination

 The need to sanitise and regularly clean make-up brushes is now widely known.
 The irony that some people practise loving, time-consuming skincare routines only to hammer their skin with a dirty, bacteria hoarding brush never fails to astonish.

 Dermatologist Keira Barr said: “Your natural oils, bacteria, make-up, dead skin cells, dirt, and grime accumulate on the brush, and then you are reapplying that on a daily basis.
 This can lead to a lot of skin issues – acne, contact dermatitis, infections – but then from a functional aspect the brushes aren’t going to work.”

 Titus Tse, co-founder of Coral UV, agreed.
 “A dirty make-up brush or sponge can contaminate your make-up (foundation, blush, etc).
 After dipping a bacteria-filled brush or sponge into your make-up, bacteria will grow in the make-up container, because of the dark, moist environment.
 This is not only bad for your skin, but it can decrease the quality of the make-up,” he warned Mind Body Green(MBG).

 Don’t share make-up

 “For goodness sake, do not share make-up, now or ever, but especially now!” warns Jenny Patinkin, celebrity make-up artist.
 You wouldn’t freely swap other intimate items that have regular contact with your skin with your friends, and make-up is no acceptation.

 Your bathroom counter is likely exposed to a number of bacteria, dirt, moisture and steam.
 It’s best to keep your make-up away from the exposed countertop, and in a sealed, removed space.
 In some cases, it may be worth storing your make-up somewhere different, such as in a drawer in your bedroom.